markwh/bamr/README.md

 The bamr package facilitates Bayesian AMHG + Manning discharge estimation using stream slope, width, and partial cross-section area.
 It includes functions to preprocess and visualize data, perform Bayesian inference using Hamiltonian Monte Carlo (via models pre-written in the Stan language), and analyze the results.

-The best way to get started is to follow the examples in the included vignette: `vignette("bamr-intro")`
+The best way to get started is to follow the examples in the included vignette: `vignette("bamr-intro")`.